the-mcmaster/simp_linalg/README.md

 let result i32 = &matrix * &vector_1 + &vector_2;
 ```

-Additionally, with the new feature of multiplying vector and matrices by scalars, it save the programmer from another unnecessary borrow.
+Additionally, with the new feature of multiplying vectors and matrices by scalars, this saves the programmer from another unnecessary borrow.
 Using the example above, suppose now you want to scale ``vector_2`` before it is summed.

 __In version 0.1.1 *(old and hypothetically if scalar multiplication were included)*__:
 ```